The ‘Biting Vagina’: Woman Says Transvaginal Mesh Gave Her Lady Parts Teeth

 Upon removal it was discovered that the device that was supposed to have solved her post-baby incontinence problem had melded itself, with the aid of cartilage, to become part of her pelvis.

 The surgical use of this type of transvaginal mesh has not come without its share of controversy.
-Law offices promising compensation for complications resulting from the device can be found throughout the Internet and American television.
+Law offices promising compensation for complications resulting from the device can be found throughout the internet and American television.

-According to Mayo Clinic, there are generally two reasons a woman may be a candidate for TVT.
-Incontinence, like in Theresa Bartram’s case, and a condition known as pelvic organ prolapse (POP), which is when the organs the pelvis is supposed to secure drop out of position.
+According to Mayo Clinic, there are generally two reasons a woman may be a candidate for TVT: incontinence, like in Theresa Bartram’s case, and a condition known as pelvic organ prolapse (POP), which is when the organs the pelvis is supposed to secure drop out of position.

 Using a TVT to fix either of these problems can (and do) result in complicated and debilitating conditions, though most of the time women with pelvic organ prolapse are worse off with the mesh than those afflicted with urinary incontinence.